Dunklas/Dunklas.github.io/content/posts/coding/introducing-tower-oauth2-resource-server.md

 It should be possible to use the library together with any web framework built on top of [tower](https://crates.io/crates/tower).
 However, I've only verified that it works together with [axum](https://crates.io/crates/axum), [salvo](https://crates.io/crates/salvo/) and [tonic](https://crates.io/crates/tonic).

-You can find examples of usage for each of those frameworks in the [examples](https://github.com/Dunklas/tower-oauth2-resource-server/tree/main/examples) folder of the repository.
+The library is available on [crates.io](https://crates.io/crates/tower-oauth2-resource-server), and you can find the source code on [github](https://github.com/Dunklas/tower-oauth2-resource-server).

-#  Link, and "call to usage / contribution"
+You can find examples of usage for different web frameworks in the [examples](https://github.com/Dunklas/tower-oauth2-resource-server/tree/main/examples) folder of the repository.

-You can find the repo here: https://github.com/Dunklas/tower-oauth2-resource-server
+Feel free to use and contribute!